bairesearch/CFpy/README.md

-# CFpt
+# cfpy

-CFpt is a small utility inspired by the Baxter AI Code Folder tooling.
+CFpy is a small utility inspired by the Baxter AI Code Folder tooling.
 It filters a Python codebase by removing branches that are disabled via boolean switches defined in a ``globalDefs.py`` module.
 The tool executes the globals module so that dynamic assignments are respected and then rewrites every ``if`` statement whose condition